lawnjelly/godot-llightmap/README.md

 # godot-llightmap
 Lightmap module for Godot Engine 3.x
+Version 0.1
-Version 0.1 (work in progress, there may be bugs, but it is usable)
+(work in progress, there may be bugs, especially in the uv mapping but it is usable)

 <img src="/pics/llightmap_01screen.png" alt="screenshot" width="400"/>